k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

-3. A pop-up window will appear, prompting you to choose from a list, the right extension that these files should be added into.
+3. A pop-up window will appear, prompting you to choose from a list, the relevant extension to which these files should be added.

 4. This operation updates the `artifactsSourcePaths.txt` file, which maintains a list of included files or folders.
 Thus, when you add project's files the `artifactsSourcePaths.txt` file is automatically opened or get focus, if already opened (The file can be updated manually or incrementally by adding more files as needed.)